Poodle mixes are some of the most popular mixed breed dogs of all. Learn about some of the most common mixes you're likely to encounter.

 Whenever there's a discussion about the top family dog breeds, Poodles always make the list.
 These canines are a perennial favorite with dog lovers, and it's no wonder.
 They are intelligent, cooperative and always ready to have some fun.
 They are also incredibly loyal and affectionate toward their families, and they tend to get along well with other breeds.
 These dogs also come in a wide variety of solid colors.
 Add to this the fact that Poodles are available in three sizes of Toy, Miniature and Standard, so there's a perfect companion for everyone.

-Another plus for this breed is the fact that they don't shed fur in the traditional sense, and many people consider these dogs to be hypoallergenic.
+Another plus for this breed mix is the fact that most do not shed fur in the traditional sense, and many people consider all of these breed mixes to be hypoallergenic.
+Dog breeds are not truly hypoallergenic but because they hair rather than fur, they are more easily tolerated by people with allergies.
 However, their continuously growing coats are prone to matting, so it's important to keep them brushed and trimmed to look their best.
 This is actually another attractive feature for many dog owners who enjoy the Poodle's signature poofs and top knot, but there are numerous fashionable trims any dog groomer can provide.

 With so many positive traits going for them, it's no surprise that Poodles are used in a number of crossbreeds, aka "designer breeds."
 There are actually dozens of Poodle mixes, but here are a few of the best loved and best known.